 Committee participation is one of the most important benefits of membership in the Bar Association of Erie County.
 Many of our active committees provide the clearest, fastest way to keep current with changes in your practice area.
 It costs members nothing additional to join BAEC committees.
 Committee members are listed by name in the supplement to the Bulletin each year.
-Please contact Committee Coordinator, Marnie L. Kennedy at 716-852-8687 for additional information.
+Please contact Committee Coordinator Alyssa Lauck at 716-852-8687 for additional information.

 ALTERNATIVE DISPUTE RESOLUTION COMMITTEE